nemanjaASE/NeSy/README.md

    The resulting `IC` is permanently stored as the `weight` property on each `Symptom` node within the Neo4j graph.
 This shifts the heavy mathematical   computation to the preparation phase.

 - **Enriched Graph**: Stores nodes with attributes like URIs, labels, embeddings, and weights in a Neo4j Graph DB.

+> 📓 **[Data Enrichment Instructions](./notebooks/README.md)** — Follow these steps to prepare your Jupyter environment and run the preparation pipeline.

 ## ⚡Runtime Pipeline